 If visitors are coming to Peru then we want them to have an enjoyable experience when they are here.
 Visitors who have had a great time are the best form of promotion possible as they return to their country and recommend Peru to their friends and family.
 As in all countries there are many tour companies who are only interested in taking your money.
 Their service can be poor or non-existent.
 In order to avoid these "cowboy" establishments we have recommended hotels and tour operators that we feel offer a genuine value for money service.
 For each of these businesses we have dedicated a page to summarize their services, including prices and photos where possible.
 We have also included their website addresses so that you can contact them directly and make your reservations.
 We do not charge companies to be included in our website and there is no form of commission or referral fee (are we mad?).
 Inclusion in our website is 100% free.
 We have worked hard to keep these listings as independent as possible.
 For further details of our listing requirements/policy see bottom of this page.

 3. Improve working conditions for porters on the Inca Trail

 Even the best quality tour operators are under intense pressure to cut costs and provide competitive prices.
-Laws have been passed that should guarantee porters a minimum wage of 42 Peruvian Soles per day (about USD15).
-Unfortunately many companies are continuing to pay daily wages as low as USD5.
+Laws have been passed that should guarantee porters a minimum wage.
+Unfortunately many companies are continuing to pay wages well below this amount.
 We do not recommend trekking companies in this website that have a history of mistreating their porters or trekking staff.
 Unfortunately for legal reasons we can't list the worst offending companies but you won't see them being recommended in this guide.

 4. Promote tourism in rural communities - staying with local Quechua families